api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 Rewards Distribution User X stakes 600 tokens and user Y stakes 400, so there is a 60% (X) 40% (Y) split ownership in the 1000 token DAO pool.
 For a particular week the reward payout is 1% (10 total tokens) and the pool is now 1010 tokens.
-X at 60% now has 606 tokens and and Y has 404.
+X at 60% now has 606 tokens and Y has 404.
 Remember that the 10 reward tokens will not vest for a period of one year.

 :::